 During monthly SWAT training, we carried the RC-4 a little and the RC-6 a lot.
 With the RC-4, we cut the stuff cops normally cut, and it worked fine.
 The most exciting use we put the RC-4 to was some glass shattering with the pommel.
 Any day you break glass is a good day.

 It was the RC-6 that got the workout.
 Things that would chip some stainless blades didn’t chip the RC-6.
 We don’t actually try to break the tip off test knives during our field use, but sometimes it happens.
 Not so with the RC-6, due mostly to the width of the blade, which in turn, strengthens the tip.
 We pried door and window jambs, cut coaxial cable, sliced carpet and cut cardboard.
 The 1095 steel did everything we asked of it.
 And then we cleaned and oiled the cutting edge and serrations.
-Which One?

 If you can get by carrying a fixed blade on patrol, the RC-3 has advantages in strength over literally all tactical folders.
 The RC-3 boot clip screws to the back or front of the molded sheath, making a great, low-profile, waistband rig.
 The sheath and clip snap firmly over a pants belt.
 This made for quite a comfortable carry.
 In reality, however, fixed blades for uniform carry are rare.
 So where do the RAT blades fit for tactical use?